Perfectionism & Self-Worth Therapy | Texas, Arizona, and Montana

 Quiet the inner critic and build a sense of worth that is no longer dependent on your performance.

 Perfectionism often looks like high standards, responsibility, and competence.
 Inside, it can feel like constant self-monitoring, pressure, and a persistent fear of getting it wrong.
-You may push yourself to meet expectations and stay composed, only to feel tense, dissatisfied, or quietly exhausted no matter how well you perform.
+You may push yourself to stay composed and meet every expectation, only to feel tense, dissatisfied, or quietly exhausted regardless of your performance.

-I offer perfectionism and self-worth therapy through limited in-person sessions in Frisco, Texas, along with secure virtual therapy for clients in Texas, Arizona, and Montana.
-This work helps loosen relentless self-pressure, strengthen internal safety, and build a steadier sense of worth that you can inhabit rather than earn.
+I provide specialized therapy for perfectionism and self-worth throughout Texas, Arizona, and Montana, with in-person sessions available in Frisco and Dallas, Texas.
+This work helps loosen relentless self-pressure and strengthen internal safety.
+Whether we connect through a screen or in the office, the goal is to build a steadier sense of worth that you can finally inhabit rather than earn.

 A woman relaxing on a black sofa in a cozy living room with decorative pillows, a wooden coffee table, and wall art featuring a floral painting.